Skip to content

 “If you accept this warning or are deemed to have accepted it, I shall not prosecute you for the above offences.”

-The letter also explains that the warning issued to Rose would be disclosable on her record via the Scottish Criminal History System for two years.
+The letter also explained that the warning issued to Rose would be disclosable on her record via the Scottish Criminal History System for two years.

 Rejecting the censorial warning

-Rose has informed the Procurator Fiscal that she will not be able to accept the terms of the warning, given that her actions did not amount to “harassment”, “intimidation” or “influence”, and rather are protected by her fundamental rights to speech.
+Rose informed the Procurator Fiscal that she would not be able to accept the terms of the warning, given that her actions did not amount to harassment, intimidation or “influence”, and rather are protected by her fundamental rights to speech.

 “I cannot pretend that what I did was unlawful – I merely offered a chat, particularly in the context of anyone experiencing coercion of any kind – an issue firmly on my heart.

-“This is why I will be rejecting the warning I was issued by Scottish authorities, with support from ADF International.
+“This is why I reject the warning I was issued by Scottish authorities, with support from ADF International.
 It isn’t right to deprive anyone of the right to take up my offer to talk – or to restrict me unfairly from carrying out this peaceful, compassionate action.”

 Reacting to the letter sent by the Procurator Fiscal, Lorcán Price, Irish barrister and Legal Counsel for ADF International, said: “The warning issued by the Scottish authorities in effect demands Rose accept culpability for criminal behaviour.
 This Christian grandmother stood peacefully, alone, making herself available for a discussion with anyone who wished to speak to her.
 How can this possibly be outlawed in our society?”